 The most common style on the market today have a little handle.
 These are commonly wired, but this particular shape can also be found wireless.
 It’s a common shape to be found with a variety of brands including Galaxy buds, Sony, and Apple.

 Many people are confused by whether or not the handle should point up or down, but in most cases the handle should point down and at an angle.
 This angle should align with the shape of your natural ear cartilage as well.

-The second most common style is the plug.
+The second most common style is the plug which is sometimes called invisible earbuds.
 These are very simple devices which are mostly made up of the foam or silicone tip and a small plastic back.
 You won’t find a long handle on these, so they can be placed in your ears at a variety of different angles comfortably.

 Their smaller size is great for smaller ears, or if you want to wear them with a hat or ear coverings.
 Being about the size of the tip of your index finger, you may eventually forget you are wearing them due to their smaller and lightweight size.
 Plug style can be found in both wireless and wired varieties, and seem to be equally common for both.

 Another common style you may see is the hook style.
 Common when speaking on your mobile phone, these earphones have a plastic hook that is built in.
 This hook goes around your ear to secure the earphones in place.

 While some users say the hooks can be unsightly as well as uncomfortable, others love them for the security they provide.
 Even when being highly active, you won’t find these earbuds falling out easily.
 That makes them a great choice for joggers, runners, horseback riders, and other active users.